 - shall not carry or discharge a weapon.

 - shall maintain close visual and verbal contact with, provide adequate direction to, and can immediately assume control of the firearm.

-Youth Antlerless Deer Regulation
+Youth and Apprentice Antlerless Deer Regulation

 Resident or nonresident deer hunters 15 years of age and under and holders of a valid apprentice hunting license may take one antlerless deer per license year on days other than designated either-sex deer hunting days during the muzzleloading season(s) or the firearms season(s) in all counties.
 This regulation applies to all private and public lands (National Forest, State Forests, WMAs, etc.) statewide.
 This regulation is in addition to either-sex deer hunting days.
 For example, if a youth or apprentice deer hunter killed one or more antlerless deer on designated either-sex deer hunting days, he or she could still take one antlerless deer on a day not designated an either-sex deer hunting day.

 Q: Can I use a suppressor for hunting in Virginia?

 A: Yes, lawfully owned and possessed suppressors may be used for hunting in Virginia.